Arab League

-The Arab League (الجامعة العربية, al-Jāmiʿa al-ʻArabiyya /ar/), officially the League of Arab States (جامعة الدول العربية, Jāmiʿat ad-Duwal al-ʿArabiyya), is a regional organization in the Arab world.
+The Arab League, (Note: الجامعة العربية; /ar/) officially the League of Arab States, (Note: جامعة الدول العربية) is a regional organisation in the Arab world.
 The Arab League was formed in Cairo on 22 March 1945, initially with seven members: Egypt, Iraq, Transjordan, Lebanon, Saudi Arabia, Syria, and North Yemen.
-Currently, the League has 22 members.
+Currently, the League has 22 members, including three non-Arab countries, namely Comoros, Djibouti and Somalia.

 The League's main goal is to "draw closer the relations between member states and co-ordinate collaboration between them, to safeguard their independence and sovereignty, and to consider in a general way the affairs and interests of the Arab countries".
-The organization has received a relatively low level of cooperation throughout its history.
+The organisation has received a relatively low level of cooperation throughout its history.

 Through institutions, notably the Arab League Educational, Cultural and Scientific Organization (ALECSO) and the Economic and Social Council of its Council of Arab Economic Unity (CAEU), the League facilitates political, economic, cultural, scientific, and social programmes designed to promote the interests of the Arab world.
 It has served as a forum for the member states to coordinate policy, arrange studies of and committees as to matters of common concern, settle inter-state disputes and limit conflicts such as the 1958 Lebanon crisis.
 The League has served as a platform for the drafting and conclusion of many landmark documents promoting economic integration.
 One example is the Joint Arab Economic Action Charter, which outlines the principles for economic activities in the region.

 Each member state has one vote in the Council of the Arab League, and decisions are binding only for those states that have voted for them.
-The aims of the league in 1945 were to strengthen and coordinate the political, cultural, economic and social programs of its members and to mediate disputes among them or between them and third parties.
+The aims of the league in 1945 were to strengthen and coordinate the political, cultural, economic and social programmes of its members and to mediate disputes among them or between them and third parties.
 Furthermore, the signing of an agreement on Joint Defence and Economic Cooperation on 13 April 1950 committed the signatories to coordination of military defence measures.
 In March 2015, the Arab League General Secretary announced the establishment of a Joint Arab Force with the aim of counteracting extremism and other threats to the Arab States.
 The decision was reached while Operation Decisive Storm was intensifying in Yemen.
 Participation in the project is voluntary, and the army intervenes only at the request of one of the member states.
 Existing military cooperation between Arab league states and regional civil wars and terrorist threats were the impetuses for JAF's establishment.

 In the early 1970s, the Economic Council put forward a proposal to create the Joint Arab Chambers of Commerce across international states.
 That led to the setting up of mandates to promote, encourage and facilitate bilateral trade between the Arab world and significant trading partners.